Too many kids and parents are consumed by food allergy stress. At

 last, mental health experts are finding answers to make allergies a

 much more livable diagnosis.
-(From Allergic Living magazine; to
+(First published in Allergic Living magazine.)

 ANITA Law’s daughter has multiple food allergies, but Law thought she had allergy management well under control.
 Then in August 2013, her daughter Zoey had three anaphylactic reactions to two new food allergens in the space of two weeks.
 The world of this family, who live just west of Ottawa, Canada, was rocked to the core.